aaronw5/C2theP2ExerciseHPC/cpu/matMul/README.md

 Now, run it on 4 nodes.
 Do you expect it to run faster? slower? or the same?

 Look at output logs and compare.

+### Run Matrix multiplication with parallelization across CPU nodes

+edit `runMatMulMPI.sh` to run on 1 node and submit the job using `qsub runMatMulMPI.sh`